162: The Everly Brothers, ‘Crying in the Rain’

 #1 – ‘Crying in the Rain’, the Everly Brothers, music by Carole King, lyrics by Howard Greenfield.

 Carole King’s corpus needs no elaboration.
 Howie grew up in Brighton Beach, in the same building with Neil Sedaka.
-He co-wrote such Brill Building gems as ‘Breaking Up Is Hard to Do’, ’Oh!
+Together they wrote such Brill Building gems as ‘Breaking Up Is Hard to Do’, ’Oh!
 Carol’, ‘Stairway to Heaven’, ‘Calendar Girl’, ‘Little Devil’, and ‘Happy Birthday Sweet Sixteen’ for Neil; ‘Everybody’s Somebody’s Fool’ and ‘Breakin’ in a Brand New Broken Heart’ (Connie Francis); ‘Love Will Keep Us Together’(The Captain & Tennille); ‘Venus In Blue Jeans’ (Jimmy Clanton); and ‘Foolish Little Girl’ (the Shirelles)., not to mention the theme songs to Bewitched, The Flying Nun and Hazel.

 Don and Phil Everly, of course, are charter members of the pantheon of rock and roll.
 Their career split into two – recording for Cadence Records in 1957-1959 songs written by husband-and-wife team Felice and Boudleaux Bryant (‘Bye Bye Love’, ‘Wake Up Little Susie,’ ‘All I Have to Do Is Dream’–SoTW 186, ‘Bird Dog’ and ‘Problems’), and then songs from a variety of sources in 1960-1962 for Warner Brothers (‘Cathy’s Clown’, ‘So Sad‘, ‘Walk Right Back’, ‘Crying In The Rain’, ‘That’s Old Fashioned’, and ‘When Will I Be Loved’.
 My, my, what a body of work.
 You can read all about them in their own dedicated SoTW here.